MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/objects-as-parameters.md

 # Azure Resource Manager templates - objects as parameters

-Azure Resource Manager templates support parameters to specify values to customize a resource deployment.
+Azure Resource Manager templates support parameters that can be assigned to resource properties during deployment.
 While this feature is useful and allows you to create complex deployments, a single template is limited to 255 parameters.
 If you use a parameter for each property in a resource and you have a large deployment, you might run out of parameters.

 ## Create object as parameter